RM plc: Share Dealing Notification

 RM plc

-The notifications set out below are provided in accordance with the requirements of the UK Market Abuse Regulation
+The notification set out below is provided in accordance with the requirements of the UK Market Abuse Regulation

 Contacts: